-All the applications submitted for GATE 2022 examination will be scrutinized for the accuracy of the data, which include uploaded supporting documents, clarity of the photograph and signature.
+All the applications submitted for GATE 2023 examination will be scrutinized for the accuracy of the data, which include uploaded supporting documents, clarity of the photograph and signature.
 If everything is found to be in order, the application will be accepted.
-Otherwise, defects in the application will be marked and intimated to the candidate for rectification, which needs to be carried out within a stipulated given time.
-The status of the application and defects identified in the application will be intimated to the candidates by an e-mail and/or SMS, which the candidate has provided while filling the application form.
+Otherwise, defects in the application will be marked and intimated to the candidate for rectification, which needs to be carried out with in a stipulated time.
+The status of the application and defects identified in the application will be intimated to the candidates by e-mail and/or SMS, which the candidate has provided while filling the application form.
 The current status of an application will be updated after its receipt and scrutiny by the respective zonal GATE offices.
-The status of the candidate's application can be checked anytime by logging into your GATE 2022 account.
+The status of the candidate's application can be checked anytime by logging into GATE 2023 account.

 Candidates should act quickly to rectify the defects in the application and update it before the stipulated deadline.

-Failing to rectify the defects within the stipulated time can lead to the rejection of the application and NO further communication will be entertained in this regard.
+Note 4.14: Failing to rectify the defects within the stipulated time can lead to either "considering your application as Provisional" or the "Rejection of the application" and NO further communication will be entertained in this regard.